thehimanshu2041/thehimanshu2041/README.md

   <summary>Who are you? 👨</summary>
   <pre>
-  A passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.<br>
-  My name describes my qualities,
+  A passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.
+My name describes my qualities :
    H: Hardworking
    I: Innovative
    M: Methodical